Vehicle fire blocks Interstate 26 in Orangeburg County

-ORANGEBURG, S.C. — A vehicle fire on Interstate 26 is causing major delays in both directions.
+ORANGEBURG, S.C. — A fatal vehicle collision on Interstate 26 in Orangeburg County has killed 1 and injured another.

-According to the Highway Patrol, a commercial vehicle caught fire around 4:45 a.m.
-Monday.
+According to the Highway Patrol, a 2003 tractor-trailer caught fire around 4:45 a.m.
+Monday after colliding with a 2010 jeep.

+The driver of the jeep was wearing a seat belt and was transported to the regional medical center to be treated for injuries.
+The driver of the tractor trailer was pronounced dead on the scene.

-It happened on I-26 near the I-95 interchange in Orangeburg County.
+It happened on I-26 at mile marker 169 in Orangeburg County.
 Both lanes were blocked until just before 7:45 a.m.

+The eastbound lanes have since reopened, but the westbound lanes remain closed.

 Troopers are asking drivers to avoid the area while they investigate.